Final Year

 Entry requirements: A pass in Second Arts Philosophy or its equivalent in the case of visiting and exchange students.
 Students registered for the B.A.
 (International) must also have attained a satisfactory academic performance during their year abroad.

-Please make sure you are familiar with our Final Year Philosophy Handbook 25/26.
+Please make sure you are familiar with our Final Year Handbook (available in late July 2026).

 Answers to queries regarding online learning available here